 David D. Walter

-Associate Professor and Director of Legal Skills and Values
+Professor and Co-Director of Legal Skills and Values

 B.A., Eastern Kentucky University